What does Tummy Time look like by age?

 At 5 months, baby starts pushing up on straight arms and reaching for toys—key steps toward crawling and upper body coordination.

 💡 Parent Tip: Do baby push-ups.
-Place hands under baby’s chest and tummy, and use gentle lifting nudges to get baby to push up on hands for brief periods.
+Place hands under Baby’s chest and tummy, and use gentle lifting nudges to get Baby to push up on hands for brief periods.

 At 6 Months